NGT48: 2018–2019: Group restructure

-Following Maho Yamaguchi's alleged assault, during a press conference on March 29, 2019, the city of Niigata announced that they were cutting ties with NGT48 effective April, including ending their radio show, "Port de NGT."
+Following Maho Yamaguchi's alleged assault, during a press conference on March 29, 2019, the city of Niigata announced that they were cutting ties with NGT48 effective April, including ending their radio show, Port de NGT.
 On April 11, 2019, after apologizing to the Niigata government for mishandling Yamaguchi's assault allegations, the official NGT48 website announced that the management was dissolving the team structure and reintroducing the current members as a unified "first generation" after their final performances on April 21.
 On April 17, Yuki Kashiwagi announced she was withdrawing from NGT48, her last performance with them being at Team NIII's concert on April 21.

 On April 21, Yamaguchi, Rena Hasegawa, and Riko Sugahara announced they were graduating from NGT48 on May 18, 2019, following the ending of Team NIII's and Team G's stages.
 Then, the two teams' structure of NGT48 was disbanded after their final performance of Team NIII's Hokori no Oka (誇りの丘) Stage and Team G's Saka Agari (逆上がり) Stage.

 On May 21, 2019, Minami Kato was demoted to kenkyūsei after posting an Instagram story of Yamaguchi's graduation with the caption, "I'm doing my nails over here.
 I wish someone would change the channel."
 The NGT48 management also decided to halt social media posts from all members for the time being.

-On July 18, 2019, Fuka Murakumo also announced her graduation from the group, with her graduation taking place at the end of August 2019.

-After seven months of inactivity, the group had its first concert on August 3, 2019, at the Tokyo Idol Festival, with plans to resume activity in the fall.
-On August 13, the group started their 1st stage without any teams entitled Yume wo Shinaseru Wake ni Ikanai (夢を死なせるわけにいかない), a revival stage from AKB48's Himawarigumi 2nd Stage.
+On July 18, 2019, Fuka Murakumo also announced her graduation from the group, which took place at the end of August.
+After seven months of inactivity, the group had its first concert on August 3, 2019, at the Tokyo Idol Festival, with plans to resume activity in fall.
+On August 13, the group started their first stage without any teams titled Yume wo Shinaseru Wake ni Ikanai (夢を死なせるわけにいかない), a revival stage from Himawarigumi 2nd Stage performed by AKB48.

 On August 26, Anju Sato announced she was graduating on September 25.
-On February 18, 2020, Moeka Takakura announced that she will graduate from the group on March 22, 2020.
+On February 18, 2020, Moeka Takakura announced that she would leave the group the same year on March 22.